Heyzap/ios-example-app/README.md

 ### Cocoapods

 *This project uses CocoaPods to add dependencies.
-If you'd rather add the frameworks and libraries yourself, you can remove the Pods from the `podfile` and instead follow the instructions on adding SDKs [here](https://developers.heyzap.com/docs/ios_sdk_setup_and_requirements).*
+If you'd rather add the frameworks and libraries yourself, you can remove some/all Pods from the `podfile` and instead follow the instructions on adding SDKs [here](https://developers.heyzap.com/docs/ios_sdk_setup_and_requirements).*

-To install the SDKs for all the 3rd-party networks and Heyzap using Cocoapods, use Terminal and navigate to the top level directory of this repo.
-Then, run `pod install`.
-This will download the 3rd-party SDKs and Heyzap and add them to your project.
+All the pods are included in this repo.
+You should not need Cocoapods installed on your machine, and the app should run from Xcode without any other configuration or downloads.

-The latest versions of each pod we've tested are shown below:
+The latest versions of each pod we've tested & included in this repo are shown below:

 	- AdColony (2.5.3)
 	- AppLovin (3.1.2)